uc-cdis/gen3-helm/docs/local-observability.md

 for `grpc` on 4317, and a mismatched pair fails when the first span is exported rather than at startup.

-**Profiles need one address.** A service that ships a Pyroscope SDK pushes to `PYROSCOPE_SERVER_ADDRESS`, which here is:
+**Profiles need one address.** A service that ships a Pyroscope SDK likely pushes to `PYROSCOPE_SERVER_ADDRESS`, which is something like:

 ```
 PYROSCOPE_SERVER_ADDRESS=http://lgtm.monitoring:4040
 ```

-CPU and memory are enabled separately. `cdispyutils.observability.configure_profiling` reads `PROFILE_CPU` (default true) and `PROFILE_MEMORY` (default **false**), so a service pushes CPU profiles and no memory series until `PROFILE_MEMORY` is set.
-Both are read from the process environment rather than from a service's config file, so they belong in the chart's `env` list next to the other container variables, not in the config block that carries `PYROSCOPE_SERVER_ADDRESS`.
+> NOTE: Check the individual service config for how to enable and configure observability.
+We are trying to consolidate Python observability into one of our Python packages that we import and use in the services, but there may be some differences across services.

 Services deployed in another namespace reach Alloy fine - `alloy.monitoring` resolves from anywhere in the cluster, as does `lgtm.monitoring`.